Pre-built binaries

 -

-compiles support for the configuration file.
-You will needlibconfig
+USELIBCONFIGcompiles support for the configuration file.
+You will needlibconfigheaders to compile (libconfig8-devin Debian). -

-compiles support for using systemd socket activation.
-You will needsystemd
+USESYSTEMDcompiles support for using systemd socket activation.
+You will needsystemdheaders to compile (systemd-develin Fedora). -

-compiles support for updating the process name (as shown byps
+USELIBBSDcompiles support for updating the process name (as shown byps). -

 Generating the configuration parser

-of adding configuration settings, they need to be
+settings, they need to be regenerated using make c2s.

 Binaries